zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    the wildcard has to be at least at the third level (so \*.a.b).

-   :hostname: Hostname to test
+   :param hostname: Hostname to test

-   :certname: Name given in the CN/SAN of a certificate; wildcards will be expanded
+   :param certname: Name given in the CN/SAN of a certificate; wildcards will be expanded

    :returns: True if the hostname matches.